adrikaDwivedi/Coursified/README.md

 - 🎓 Browse and access courses easily
 - 📱 Clean and responsive UI built with React Native
 - 🔄 Smooth navigation with React Navigation
-- ⚡ Fast development powered by Expo
+- ⚡ Powered by Expo
 - 🔔 Future-ready for notifications, reminders, and updates

 ---